-In addition, we granted Oak Investment Partners board observer and other management rights pursuant to a management rights agreement.
-We and Oak Investment Partners amended this agreement in 2013 to provide for the termination of the agreement upon the closing of the offering contemplated by this prospectus.
-We also amended a similar management rights agreement with the Goldman Funds, our Series A investors, to provide for the termination of the agreement upon the closing of the offering contemplated by this prospectus.
+In addition, we granted Oak Investment Partners board observer and other management rights pursuant to a management rights agreement, which will remain in effect after the closing of the offering contemplated by this prospectus.

 In connection with the Series B financing, we entered into the Amended and Restated Investors' Rights Agreement with the Key Holders.
 This agreement provides the Key Holders with registration rights, piggyback registration rights, certain information and board observation rights, and rights of first offer.
-These rights are described in more detail under "Description of Capital Stock-Registration Rights".
-All registration rights will terminate four years after the closing of the offering contemplated by this prospectus.
-The information and board observation rights terminate upon the closing of the offering contemplated by this prospectus, or when the Company first becomes subject to the periodic reporting requirements of Section 12(g) or 15(d) of the Exchange Act, whichever comes first.
+These rights terminate upon the closing of the offering contemplated by this prospectus, or when the Company first becomes subject to the periodic reporting requirements of Section 12(g) or 15(d) of the Exchange Act, whichever comes first, at which time the registration rights provided by the Second Amended and Restated Investors' Rights Agreement will become effective.
+The Second Amended and Restated Investors' Rights Agreement is described in more detail under "Certain Relationships and Related-Party Transactions-Corporate Governance".
 The rights of first offer do not apply to, and will terminate upon, the closing of the offering contemplated by this prospectus.